italiangrid/voms/_posts/2013-08-21-voms-clients-3-0-3-released.md

 This release provide several bug fixes, as highlighted in the release notes for the [clients][rel-notes-clients] and the [APIs][rel-notes-apis].
 Packages can be obtained from our repositories and will soon be available on the EMI-3 repository.
-Follow the instructions in the [download section][downloads].
+Follow the instructions in the [releases section][releases].

 As you may already know by now, version 3 of the clients are a full rewrite based on the [VOMS Java APIs 3.x][voms-java-api] which are in turn based on